Average Case Analysis of the Classical Algorithm for Markov Decision Processes with B\"uchi Objectives: Definitions

 \item \emph{Parity objectives.} For $c,d \in \nats$, we write $[c..d] = \set{c, c+1, \ldots, d}$.
 Let $p$: $V \to [0..d]$ be a function that assigns a \emph{priority} $p(v)$ to every vertex $v \in V$, where $d \in \Nats$.
 The \emph{parity objective} is defined as $\Parity(p)= \set{\pat \in \Paths \mid \min\big(p(\Inf(\pat))\big) \text{ is even }}$.
 In other words, the parity objective requires that the minimum priority visited infinitely often is even.
 In the sequel we will use $\Phi$ to denote parity objectives. \end{compactitem}

 {\em Qualitative analysis: almost-sure winning.} Given a player-1 objective~$\Phi$, a strategy $\straa\in\Sigma$ is \emph{almost-sure winning} for player~1 from the vertex $v$ if $\Prb_v^{\straa} (\Phi) =1$.
 The \emph{almost-sure winning set} $\waa(\Phi)$ for player~1 is the set of vertices from which player~1 has an almost-sure winning strategy.
-The qualitative analysis of MDPs correspond to the computation of the almost-sure winning set for a given objective $\Phi$.
+The qualitative analysis of MDPs corresponds to the computation of the almost-sure winning set for a given objective $\Phi$.

-{\bf Algorithm for qualitative analysis.} The almost-sure winning set for MDPs with parity objectives can be computed using $O(d)$ calls to compute the almost-sure winning set of MDPs with B\"uchi objectives~\cite{CJH04,CY95,luca-thesis}.
+\begin{remark}[Implication for parity objectives] The almost-sure winning set for MDPs with parity objectives can be computed using $O(d)$ calls to compute the almost-sure winning set of MDPs with B\"uchi objectives~\cite{CJH04,CY95,luca-thesis,ChaThesis,Cha12,CdAH05}.
 Hence we focus on the qualitative analysis of MDPs with B\"uchi objectives.
+We will establish that the average case complexity is linear for B\"uchi objectives which implies an $O(m \cdot d)$ upper bound on the average case complexity for the qualitative analysis of MDPs with parity objectives, where $m$ is the number of edges. \end{remark}

-The algorithms for qualitative analysis for MDPs do not depend on the transition function, but only on the graph $G=((V,E),(\SA,\SR))$.
-We now describe the classical algorithm for the qualitative analysis of MDPs with B\"uchi objectives and the algorithm requires the notion of random attractors.
+{\bf Algorithm for qualitative analysis.} The algorithms for qualitative analysis for MDPs do not depend on the transition function, but only on the graph $G=((V,E),(\SA,\SR))$.
+We now describe the classical algorithm for the qualitative analysis of MDPs with B\"uchi objectives.
+The algorithm requires the notion of random attractors.